 The biggest question is that: Will the problem immediately go to end after this act?
 The basic answer is no. People surely will still give illegal downloads a try, seemingly testing the solidity of the policy.
 People would most likely wait to receive the final warnings before they will decisively vow not to engage in a similarly unlawful act ever again.

-The internet users can possibly avoid being hunted with the use of helpful technologies like VPN.
+Internet users can possibly avoid being hunted with the use of helpful technologies like VPN services.
 It’s the only safe way of downloading torrent files.
 If you connect to a reliable and torrent-friendly VPN connection, your records won’t be kept and you can surf with anonymity.
 This reduces the risk of being caught and being sued.
 This also greatly saves you from risking the thought of undergoing financial punishments.
-However, as much as possible, in order to keep a harmonious digital world and in order to entirely eliminate the risk of being caught, it’s ideal to just stick to the Canada torrent laws since they are initially made for the welfare of the majority.